digital-work-lab/digital-work-lecture/slides/02-basics-of-individual-work.md

 # Warm-up question

-Which methods do you know for organizing work, time, priorities, or flows of information?
+How do you organize work, time, priorities, or information?

 ---